LaunchCodeEducation/web-fundamentals/studios/fireside-story/README.md

 Go to your Github profile in a web browser.
 Click on the + button to add a new repository ('repo').

-TODO oops something is blocking the button in the screenshot

 ![Create a new repository in Github](CreateAGithubRepo.png)

 Fill in the name and description.
 Uncheck the "initialize with README".
 Click *Create Repository*.